 A breast lift, also referred to as mastopexy, is a sophisticated cosmetic surgical procedure designed to help women raise and reshape their breasts to restore a more youthful look.
-As a woman ages, it is very common for the breasts to lose their firmness and begin to sag as the result of aging, gravity, weight fluctuations, pregnancy, and breast feeding.
+As a woman ages, it is very common for the breasts to lose their firmness and begin to sag as the result of aging, gravity, weight fluctuations, pregnancy, and breastfeeding.
 While the procedure does not make the breasts larger or fuller, it is able to help slow these aging effects by restoring the stretched skin in the breasts.
 It can also be effective for minimizing the size of the areola, which is the darker pigmentation surrounding the nipple.
 Breast lifts can be combined with placement of breast implants to help increase the fullness of the upper breast, especially for women who have lost breast volume from past pregnancies.

 The pencil test is a simple way to determine if you may be ready for a breast lift.
 All you need is a pencil and a mirror to get started.
 To perform the test, stand facing a mirror with your bra removed, and ensure that your posture is straight and shoulders are back.
 Then, slide the pencil along the bottom crease of your breast until it is positioned fully beneath the breast and let go.
 If the pencil remains in place, it is being held by the weight of your breast tissue.
 Alternatively, if your breast tissue is not “resting” on your chest, the pencil will drop to the floor because nothing is holding it down.
 While this is just a simple and informal test, it is a good indicator of whether or not your breast tissue has begun to drop and “rest” on your chest.
-If you believe your breast tissue has begun to sag, it may be time to schedule a consultation with Dr. Pinsky to see if a mastopexy may indeed be right for you.
-During your consultation, our plastic surgeon, Mark Pinsky, MD, will perform a full evaluation of your breasts and determine the best approach for addressing your concerns.
+If you believe your breast tissue has begun to sag, it may be time to schedule a consultation with our team to see if a mastopexy may indeed be right for you.
+During your consultation, one of our experienced plastic surgeons will perform a full evaluation of your breasts and determine the best approach for addressing your concerns.

 Depending on a patient’s current breast appearance and goals from the surgery, there are several different types of breast lift surgery designs.
 For that reason, the breast lift procedure can last anywhere from one to four hours.
 The kind of incision the surgeon makes will be determined by the quantity of lifting needed, whether the lifting is for the nipple or breast gland, and the patient’s skin elasticity quality.
 In the majority of cases, the incisions are placed around the areola in order to reposition the nipple back into a more appropriate position higher on the chest.
 Then, the surgeon will carefully remove all of the extra dropping breast tissue and skin.